munkhdorj-m/Freelancer-Management-System/README.md

 # Freelancer-Management-System

-Freelancer Management System written in JavaFX mySQL dump file is in the DUMP directory
+Freelancer Management System written in JavaFX

+mySQL dump file is in the Dump directory

 ## Login page: